Unified bijections for planar hypermaps with general cycle-length constraints: Proofs of Theorems , , , and about canonical orientations

 \subsection{Proof of Theorems~\ref{theo:shifted-orientation-dark} and~\ref{theo:shifted-orientation-0}}

 In this section we prove Theorems~\ref{theo:shifted-orientation-dark} and~\ref{theo:shifted-orientation-0} by a reduction to Theorem~\ref{theo:shifted-orientation-light}.

 We start with Theorem~\ref{theo:shifted-orientation-dark}.
 Let $H$ be a dark-rooted hypermap with a simple outer face, and let $\si$ be a charge function fitting $H$.
 We want to prove that $H$ admits a unique $\si$-weighted hyperorientation in $\cHm$.
-Let $H'$ be the light-rooted hypermap obtained from $H$ by adding a dark face of degree 2 along each of the outer edges of $H$ as indicated in Figure~\ref{fig:reduction-outer-dark4}.
+Let $H'$ be the light-rooted hypermap obtained from $H$ by adding a dark face of degree 2 along each of the outer edges of $H$, and changing the outer face color into light, as indicated in Figure~\ref{fig:reduction-outer-dark4}.
 Observe that the outer faces $f_0$ of $H$ and $f_0'$ of $H'$ have the same degree.
 We call \emph{outer digons} of $H'$ the added dark faces.
 We define a charge function $\si'$ of $H'$ by setting $\si'(f_0')=\deg(f_0')$, $\si'(f)=-3$ if $f$ is an outer digon, $\si'(v)=1$ if $v$ is an outer vertex, and $\si'(a)=\si(a)$ if $a$ is any inner vertex or inner face of $H$.

 \fig{width=.9\linewidth}{reduction-outer-dark4}{(a) The hypermap $H'$ obtained from $H$ by adding a dark face of degree 2 along each outer edge. (b) The contour of a simply connected light region $R$ of $H'$ containing the outer face $f_0'$ but not all outer vertices.
 Here $\deg(f_0)=9$, $b=6$, $d=6$ and $k=3$}